6JH – Mr Harness

 Homework

-Your child will receive homework from their class teacher every Friday and it will be due the following Thursday.
+Your child will receive homework from their class teacher every Wednesday and it will be due the following Tuesday.

 If the children do not complete their homework in that week, they will be given the opportunity to catch up in their own time.